principlebrothers/Budget_App/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Budget_App] <a name="about-project"></a>
+# 📖 [BudgetBuddy] <a name="about-project"></a>

-**Budget_App** is a mobile web application where one can manage their budget: a person will have a list of transactions associated with a category, so that they can see how much money they spent and on what.
+**BudgetBuddy** is a mobile web application where one can manage their budget: a person will have a list of transactions associated with a category, so that they can see how much money they spent and on what.
 It was build on this [Entity Relationship Diagram](https://github.com/microverseinc/curriculum-rails/blob/main/capstone/images/erd_diagram.png)

 ## 🛠 Built With <a name="built-with"></a>